-This piece will show you how the Windows 10 reset tool works and the best reset tool options you can use to take care your PC’s problems.
+This piece will show you how the Windows 10 reset tool works and the best reset tool options you can use to take care of your PC's problems.
 By the end of it, you will be equipped.

-The reset function is an important part of the Windows 10 operating system that come in handy when you need to solve your PC’s problems caused by virus, bloatware and the likes.
+The reset function is an important part of the Windows 10 operating system that comes in handy when you need to solve your PC's problems caused by viruses, bloatware, and the likes.
 It restores your Windows 10 to its factory default state.
 If you acquired your PC with Windows 10 pre-installed in it, then resetting your Windows 10 means it will go back to the same state as when you started using your PC, with all the pre-installed programs and drivers automatically reinstalled.
 On the other hand, if you downloaded and installed Windows 10 yourself, you will not get extra programming.

-When resetting your Windows 10, you get to decide if you need to keep your own documents or erase them.
+When resetting your Windows 10, you get to decide if you need to keep your documents or erase them.
 However, all your introduced applications and settings will be deleted.
 The goal at the end of the day is to make your system good as new.

-It is not every issue or problem facing your system that would require you to reset it, for instance, if your system slows down due to insufficient space or if it is riddled with virus, you might not need to use the reset option.
+It is not every issue or problem facing your system that would require you to reset it, for instance, if your system slows down due to insufficient space or if it is riddled with a virus, you might not need to use the reset option.
 You will need the reset function for Windows 10 in the following instances:

 There are several ways to reset Windows 10, some of which involve the use of applications, systems tools, as well as bootable disks.
-In this article however, two of the most commonly used reset options are being discussed; these are:
+In this article, however, two of the most commonly used reset options are being discussed; these are:

-“Reset This PC” is an instrument used for fixing working system issues, accessible from the “Advanced Startup Options” icon in Windows 10.
-This tool is unique in the sense that it keeps your personal files (if you wish to keep them) before erasing any application you might have installed, and totally reinstalling your Windows 10.
+"Reset This PC" is an instrument used for fixing working system issues, accessible from the "Advanced Startup Options" icon in Windows 10.
+This tool is unique in the sense that it keeps your files (if you wish to keep them) before erasing any application you might have installed, and reinstalling your Windows 10.